polca/premise/premise/data/solar/README.txt

 efficiencies are not reduced.
 Operational PV metadata survives inventory and scenario caches.

+The six IEA PVPS 2026 silicon-cell activity names (20 geographic variants) have explicit preserve_source material policies.
+Their metallization pastes and other components already contain metals; generic kg/MW material overlays must not be added per square metre of cell.
+Preservation applies to these direct material overrides, while background supply-chain scenario updates remain active.
+It is checked before looking up a technology conversion.
+Unpreserved material updates require an explicit conversion and matching activity unit;
+missing conversions stop the material update plan before it is applied.

 Reproduction and validation
 ---------------------------
 Run `python scripts/build_pv_2026.py` from the repository root to rebuild the